Early education entitlement for three and four year olds

 - Independent schools

 The childcare provider has to register with Birmingham City Council and agree to certain terms and conditions.
-This includes being inspected by Government inspectors Ofsted and working towards or being part of a quality improvement scheme to ensure quality standards are being met and maintained.
+This includes being inspected by the Government inspectors Ofsted.

-The Family Information Service has a list of childcare providers available in your area and fact sheets on choosing childcare.
-Contact the Family Information Service on tel: 0121 303 3521 or by email: email@example.com.
+The Children's Information and Advice Service (CIAS) has a list of childcare providers available in your area and fact sheets on choosing childcare.
+Contact CIAS on tel: 0121 303 1888 or by email: email@example.com.

 Do I have to pay?If your child only receives 15 hours of childcare then you do not have to pay anything.
 The childcare provider is responsible for claiming payment for your child’s place directly from the Birmingham City Council.
 No vouchers or money will be given to you.